VBA msoFileDialogFilePicker Introduction

 - Introduce restrictions to prevent user errors.
 The file filters feature of the VBA msoFileDialogFilePicker is really powerful now that you know how to use it to restrict the user’s options.
 It’s a very common mistake to confuse different file types with one another, but by restricting the allowed file types the user can select from, you can effectively minimize the probability of user errors.

-If you haven’t already done so, please subscribe to my free wellsrPRO VBA Training Program.
-In addition to getting tutorials like this in your email, you’ll get a whole series of VBA lessons reserved exclusively for my VBA subscribers!This article was written by Michael H. Sorensen on behalf of The VBA Tutorials Blog.
+If you haven’t already done so, please subscribe to my free wellsrPRO VBA Training Program using the form below.
+In addition to getting tutorials like this in your email, you’ll get a whole series of VBA lessons reserved exclusively for my VBA subscribers.